How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 If a date cannot be parsed unambiguously after applying this rule,

-| Before (wish) | After (criteria) | |
+| Dimension | Before (wish) | After (criteria) |

 |---|---|---|

-| Format | ”return JSON” | Exact schema with field names and types specified |
+| Format | ”return JSON” | Exact schema: field names, types, units, codes |

-| Edge cases | ”handle correctly” | Explicit rule per business edge case |
+| Edge cases | ”handle correctly” | Explicit rule per known business edge case |

-| Missing data | (silent) | null + no invention |
+| Missing data | (silent) | null + “NEVER invent a value” |

-| Ambiguity | (silent) | Explicit breaker or needs_review: true |
+| Ambiguity | (silent) | Explicit tie-breaker or needs_review: true |

-| Testability | Two engineers would write different graders | Two engineers would write the same grader |
+| Testability | Two engineers write different graders | Two engineers write the same grader |

 The “Two Engineers” Test